 The Local Outbreak Engagement Board meets regularly to provide assurance and public engagement in plans to prevent and manage outbreaks of COVID-19 in Walsall.
 The chairman is the Walsall Council Cabinet member for Health and Wellbeing and members include the Director of Public Health and representatives from the NHS, police and One Walsall.
 The meetings are livestreamed on YouTube and the public are invited to view.

 Members of the public can ask the Local Outbreak Engagement Board questions which are within its remit and it will be answered when the board next meets.
-You will need to submit your question at least two working days before the meeting.
+You will need to submit your question at least seven clear working days ('clear' days excludes the day of the submission and the day of the meeting) before the meeting.
 The reason for this is so that a reply can be prepared to your question in time for the meeting.

 You can submit questions to the Local Outbreak Management Board in the following ways: